ramanpreetSinghKhinda/CSE_587_Data_Intensive_Computing/README.md

 Goal
 ------
-Learn Parallel Processing of Big Data using Hadoop MapReduce and Build Analysis and Visualization Dashboard(s) using Tableau
+Learn Parallel Processing of Big Data using Hadoop MapReduce and Build Analysis and Visualization Dashboard(s) using Tableau **Note: The data processed in this project consists of files having more than 700,000 rows**

 Context & Problem Statement
 -------------------------------------------